AppGharage/Epay-Docs/source/docs/site-variables.md

 ## Site Variables

-Anything you add to the array in `config.php` will be made available as a variable in your templates.
+Anything you add to the array in `config.php` will be made available in all of your templates, as a property of the `$page` object.

+> NOTE: Earlier versions of Jigsaw allowed access to site variables directly by their name.
+Version 1.0, however, uses the `$page` object as a means for accessing all site variables.

-For example, if your config looks like this:
+For example, if your `config.php` looks like this:

 ```php
 <?php